 The Serta My Fit is a solid design that will serve you well…if you’re on the small side.

-It’s a cool feature, and we were impressed, but we were a bit disappointed.
+It’s a cool feature, and we were impressed but were a bit disappointed.
 This kind of feature cries out for inclusion on a highly adjustable chair.
 If Serta had included a means to adjust the height of the headrest and armrests, their active lumbar support would be even more powerful.
 As it is, it almost feels like overkill on a chair at this price point – like sticking a Dodge Viper engine in a Chevette Scooter or something.

 Also Great: Serta Hannah II